coq/coq/doc/sphinx/practical-tools/utilities.rst

        ``run make cleanall``.

     .. note::
-       By default the table picks up user times.
+       By default the table displays user times.
 If the build log contains real times (which it does by default), passing ``TIMING_REAL=1`` to ``make pretty-timed`` will use real times rather than user times in the table.